Moved to Australia? Here’s how to send more money back home.

 Should I use a bank or an international money transfer company?

-- International currency transfer services make their profits from many currency exchanges at small margins and small fees to cover costs.
-Their exchange rates are usually 1-2% less than midmarket rates, which means they make about that much on currency changed.
+- International currency transfer services make their profits by making a large number of currency exchanges with small margins and small fees to cover costs.
+Their exchange rates are usually 1-2% less than mid-market rates, and they make about that much on any currency exchanged.
 Their income depends on offering great deals to attract a lot of users.

 - Bank overseas currency transfers make their profits from fees for everything and currency exchanges at big margins (worse rates).
-Its exchange rates are usually 2-4% less than midmarket rates, meaning they make about that much on currency changed plus all their fees.
-They income depends on making as much money per transaction as possible.
+Its exchange rates are usually 2-4% less than mid-market rates, meaning they make about that much on currency exchanged plus all their fees.
+Their income depends on making as much money per transaction as possible.

 This is how international currency transfer services are able to offer much better value for money.

-If you want to make international money transfers then you may want to consider avoiding banks.
-In many cases you can only use banks for transfers when you have an account with them and you will end up paying whatever rates and fees they demand, wait for however long it might take, and have fewer options for sending and collecting.
+If you want to make international money transfers, you may want to consider avoiding banks.
+In many cases, you can only use banks for transfers when you have an account with them and you will end up paying whatever rates and fees they demand, wait for however long it might take and have fewer options for sending and collecting.